 This course will explore issues related to maternal, child, and adolescent health throughout the life course with a focus on the social determinants of health, health disparities, and social justice.
 Discussion will focus on current issues central to maternal and child health policy and practice; the history and organization of MCH health services in the US; and analyze the ways in which the political context in the US and internationally affects the health and well-being of families, including critical examination of the ways in which knowledge about an issue, an understanding of the social strategies to address that issue, and political will are all leveraged to influence the creation of MCH policy.

 Discussion and analysis of peer reviewed research articles in the field of Maternal Child and Adolescent Health (MCAH), as well as of conceptual and methodological problems in planning and conducting health research.

-This course is designed to support MCH students complete their masters capstone project.
-Part I (required) is offered in the Fall and Part II (optional) is offered in Spring.
+The course is designed to support MCH students working on their Master’s Capstone project.
+The course goal is to support students in a variety of methodological issues and practical issues.
+The course is a combination of formal class meetings and one-on-one meetings.
+Part I (required) is offered in the Fall and Part II is offered in Spring.